zama-ai/concrete/v0-parameters/README.md

 Some of our tests are comparing parameters found by previous version of `concrete-optimizer` against the parameters found by the current state of `concrete-optimizer`.

-To generate those references, for the default AP, you can do:
+To generate those references, you must be in v0-parameters directory.
+For the default AP you can do:

 ```bash
 cargo run --release --bin v0-parameters-by-level -- --wop-pbs